mneumann/TyPack/README.md

 TyPack tries to overcome many of these shortcomings while being very similar in both the serialization format used and the philosophy of msgpack.

+TyPack features:

+* Sized typed arrays (only of primary types u8, i8, u16, i16, u32, i32, u64, i64, f32, f64).
+This also means, that parts
+  of a TyPack file can be mmap'ed.
+* Unsized arrays: [ ... ]
+* Unsized maps: { ... }
+* Byte-order agnostic...
+* ...

 [1]: http://www.msgpack.org/